-By.
-Justin Mays
+By Justin Mays

-Covering several measures under ten main subjects: public finance, price stability, financial sector, current deficit, employment, corporate governance, investment incentives, easing internal trade, competition and market surveillance and inspection titles the ministry's action plan will be completed by March 2023.
+Covering several measures under ten main subjects: public finance, price stability, financial sector, current deficit, employment, corporate governance, investment incentives, easing internal trade, competition, and market surveillance and inspection titles, the ministry's action plan will be completed by March 2023.

-Price stability will also be a focal point with the establishment of the Price Stability Committee as in June 2021 including the formation of an early warning system for preventing price fluctuations due to climate, diseases, and harvest disasters.
-Additionally, corporate governance will be strengthened in June 2021 with the establishment of a Financial Stability Committee to deepen markets and increase savings alongside an Economic Coordination Committee chaired by Turkey's vice president to ensure coordination and success of the country's mid-term program, annual program, and development plan.
+Price stability will also be a focal point with establishing the Price Stability Committee as of June 2021, including forming an early warning system to prevent price fluctuations due to climate, diseases, and harvest disasters.
+Additionally, corporate governance will be strengthened by June 2021 by establishing a Financial Stability Committee to deepen markets and increase savings alongside an Economic Coordination Committee chaired by Turkey's vice president.
+This is to ensure the coordination and success of the country's mid-term program, annual program, and development plan.

 Plans to decrease the current deficit, build an even stronger health industry, improve employment opportunities, bring innovation to the workforce and protection for a golden well-functioning supply chain in domestic retail trade and lucrative investment incentives round out this impressive plan.